pauloteixeirafurtado/portimao/Linux/luxsrv.pdl.local.md

 102.2   IN      PTR     ns.portugal.pt
 101.2   IN      PTR     www.portugal.pt
 101.2   IN      PTR     smtp.portugal.pt
-100.2   IN      PTR     ns.portimao.pt
+100.2   IN      PTR     ns.Portimao.pt
-101.2   IN      PTR     ns.portimao.pt
+101.2   IN      PTR     ns.Portimao.pt
-102.2   IN      PTR     ns.portimao.pt
+102.2   IN      PTR     ns.Portimao.pt
-102.2   IN      PTR     www.portimao.pt
+102.2   IN      PTR     www.Portimao.pt
-102.2   IN      PTR     smtp.portimao.pt
+102.2   IN      PTR     smtp.Portimao.pt
 ```

 ```